AlphaEye420/DayZ-Modwork/Misc_Mods/InsulatedCamo_Master_Version/Readme.md

 * 14 Skins each with 32 items + bonus 3 skins of boots
 * As an extension of vanilla gear, this is an extremely small mod at 14MB

+**Server Owners Repacking:**

+This pbo was made prior to splitting up the mod into 1 pbo per skin.
+DO NOT USE THIS PBO WITH ANY OTHER INSULATED CAMO PBO - THIS IS AN ALL-IN-ONE PBO!
+The advantage to using this version is if you plan on using ALL skins, the admin tools list is more manageable

-**Server Owners Repacking:** Skins are broken up into .pbo's so you can add only the skins you want in a repack.
-You MUST have the base pbo (InsulatedCamo.pbo which contains the boots) for any of the skin pbo's to work!
+_On the steam page, skins are broken up into .pbo's so you can add only the skins you want in a repack.
+You MUST have the base pbo (InsulatedCamo_base.pbo for any of the skin pbo's to work!_

 Do what you want with this mod.
 The .paa textiles are all pictures that are available in a Google Search, and all objects and meshes are vanilla.

 ____
 ### Types Codes for Skins: